Human digestive system: Components

 A major digestive organ is the stomach.
 Within its mucosa are millions of embedded gastric glands.
-Their secretions are vital to the functioning of the organ.
+Their secretions as gastric juice are vital to the functioning of the organ.

-Most of the digestion of food takes place in the small intestine which is the longest part of the GI tract.
+Most of the digestion of food takes place in the small intestine which is the longest part of the GI tract but has a smaller diameter than the large intestine.

-The largest part of the GI tract is the colon or large intestine.
+The largest part of the GI tract is the large intestine, of which the colon is the main part.
 Water is absorbed here and the remaining waste matter is stored prior to defecation.